 By BILLY NORRIS

-Billy Norris, 13, is a seventh-grader at Seminole Middle School and is a former member of the Times X-Team.
+Billy Norris will be in the eighth grade at Seminole Middle School and is a former member of the Times X-Team.